Champlain Valley of New York AVA: Name Evidence

 The Champlain Valley has been commonly used to describe the Lake Champlain Valley since the discovery and exploration of Lake Champlain by Samuel de Champlain in 1609.
 It is the area of land bordered by the Adirondack Mountains of New York to the west and the Green Mountains of Vermont to the east, the Taconic Mountains to the south and the St. Lawrence River Valley of Quebec to the north.
 Name evidence of Champlain Valley is widespread as the region has been known by the name since the exploration and settlement by early French and later English explorers.
 Lake Champlain and its valley were widely used for a route of travel and trade ever since its settlement by the Algonkians (various Algonquian speaking tribes) about 8000 years ago.

-Because the name “Champlain Valley” also applies to the portions of the valley that are in Vermont and Canada, the petitioner proposed the name ‘‘Champlain Valley of New York’’ to more accurately describe the AVA location.
+Because the name "Champlain Valley" also applies to the portions of the valley that are in Vermont and Canada, the petitioner proposed the name "Champlain Valley of New York" to more accurately describe the AVA location.

 Terroir

 Geology

 The predecessor to Lake Champlain, the ancient Lake Vermont, was created by ice dams in the last major ice age to the north in Quebec.
 Lake Vermont, also called Glacial Lake Vermont, was a temporary lake created by the retreating glaciers during the close of the last ice age.
 The lake once included land in the Canadian province of Quebec and the American states Vermont and New York.
 It was a geographical predecessor of Lake Champlain.
 Once the glacier retreated far enough north, it drained into Glacial Lake Candona, the geologic predecessor of the St. Lawrence River.
 The surface of the lake was about 500 ft above present day Lake Champlain.
 It was up to 900 ft deep.
 Lake Vermont was a muddy lake as a result of all the glacial outwash.
 The ice damming the water at the north end, at what is now Warwick, Quebec, failed catastrophically about 10,000 years ago.
 The lake dropped 300 ft in a matter of days and laid down nutrient rich sediment.
 This sediment forms the rich and well drained to moderately well drained soils that are typical in the region.

 Eventually when the glacier retreated far enough north, salt water swept in, replacing the larger, freshwater Lake Vermont with the smaller, saltwater Champlain Sea.
-Over time, surface water replaced the saltwater that had rushed in, the Champlain Sea lost its salinity and reverted back to the freshwater lake that exists today.
+Over time, surface water replaced the saltwater that had rushed in, the Champlain Sea lost its salinity and reverted to the freshwater lake that exists today.